jomuzhi/ukhls_cleanpool/README.md

 For Understanding Society data [(SN: 6614)](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=6614) only, since 2009, then.

 Set up your own working directory, then replace it at the top of each do file.

+These do files include pool individual and household levels data and combine them together.
+You can easily add or remove new variables that you are interested.
+Just run the do files in sequences as indicated by the names 0.., 1..., 2...